nu1ww/System-Architecture-Plan-for-Tour-De-France-Tracking-System/technical-document copy.md

 This product serves the purpose of managing and organizing bicycle races, while also enabling the tracking and scoring of individual athletes in each race.
 Additionally, it provides real-time updates on the race status and the live positions of all competitors.

 ## Biggest Challenges
 One of the biggest technical challenges that this system faces is handling large number of consumers and scaling the system load.
-This challenge can be addressed by using microservices, Event driven architecture, which allows us to break down the system into smaller, more manageable components.
+This challenge can be addressed by using manage services, microservices, Event driven architecture, which allows us to break down the system into smaller, more manageable components.

 Another challenge is to collect and process data from multiple sources in real-time.
-This can be addressed by implementing a real-time data processing pipeline that can ingest data from multiple sources and process them in real-time
+This can be addressed by implementing a real-time data processing pipeline that can ingest data from multiple sources and process them in real-time.
+This challenge can be addressed

    - Scalability: The system infrastructure should be designed to use load balancing, caching, and horizontally auto-scaling technologies. also frontend website store deploy in bucket and distributed via AWS CloudFront
    - Database/Storage: The system should use a combination of relational and NoSQL databases.
         - Relational databases can be used to store user information and race data,
         - Non Relational databases can be used to store real-time race data.
-   - Real time Data Feed: Mobile application should be designed to use GPS technology (get Latitude and longitude) and a reliable data transfer protocol such as WebSockets or RTCP.
+   - Real time Data Feed: Mobile application should be designed to use GPS technology (get Latitude and longitude) and a reliable data transfer protocol such as WebSockets.

 ## Technical Decisions